CoreMedia/coremedia-additional-workflows/README.md

 ## Feature Overview

-With the release _2007.1_ of _CoreMedia Content Cloud 10_ it is now possible to configure a customized publication workflow to be used in _CoreMedia Studio_.
+With the release _2007.1_ of _CoreMedia Content Cloud 10_ it is now possible to configure a customized workflow to be used in _CoreMedia Studio_.
-This open source extension is a container for customized publicatin workflows and currently provides two new publication workflows which are both exemplary and ready to use in production:
+This open source extension is a container for customized workflows and currently provides two new publication workflows which are both exemplary and ready to use in production:
 * Scheduled Publication: Publish CoreMedia Documents at a specified time in the future automatically.